-So you are settled into your new role as a trainee bookkeeper at MBS Accountants.
+So you are settled into your new role as a Senior bookkeeper at MBS Accountants.
 A typical day might look like this.

 At 9:30 you head into the meeting room for our morning team huddle.
 It’s a quick opportunity to fire any questions or requests for help to other team members to ensure the day can start off on a positive.
 You make a few notes on some tasks that other team members have asked you to help with (a few phone calls to chase clients and a few items to scan and file).